vasilii-kovalev/skyrim-special-edition-mods-list/README.md

 #### Actions

 * Download, install and enable ["Navigator - Navmesh Fixes" file](https://www.nexusmods.com/skyrimspecialedition/mods/52641?tab=files&file_id=319552&nmm=1).
-Choose the following in FOMOD:
+Choose the following options in FOMOD:
   * "All-in-one" section:
-    * Choose ".esl" option
+    * Select ".esl" option
 * Put `Navigator-NavFixes.esl` below the lowest ESP-ESL file (bold italic)
 * Download, install and enable ["Rift Watchtower NavFix" file](https://www.nexusmods.com/skyrimspecialedition/mods/52641?tab=files&file_id=216463&nmm=1).
 Install it as a separate mod (with a different name), so that it is convenient to enable/disable it if necessary